mirkotp/idb1_encoder_decoder/README.md

 ## Development

-Install the package in "editable mode", by running the following command from the root directory of the project:
+Clone the source and install the package in "editable mode", by running the following command from the root directory of the project:

 ```$ pip install -e .```